AWS Big Data Blog

-Amazon Redshift is the most widely used cloud data warehouse.
-It makes it fast, simple, and cost-effective to analyze all your data using standard SQL and your existing business intelligence (BI) tools.
+Amazon Redshift is a fast, petabyte-scale cloud data warehouse delivering the best price-performance.
 It allows you to run complex analytic queries against terabytes to petabytes of structured and semi-structured data, using sophisticated query optimization, columnar storage on high-performance storage, and massively parallel query execution.

 Redshift Spectrum allows you to query open format data directly in the S3 data lake without having to load the data or duplicate your infrastructure.
 With Redshift Spectrum, you can query open file formats such as Apache Parquet, ORC, JSON, Avro, and CSV.
 For more information, see Amazon Redshift Spectrum overview and Amazon Redshift Spectrum Extends Data Warehousing Out to Exabytes—No Loading Required.